Koukyosyumei/rhoevm/README.md

 # rhoevm

 `rhoevm` is a symbolic EVM execution engine written in Rust.
 It is inspired by [`hevm`](https://github.com/ethereum/hevm), which is implemented in Haskell.
 This project aims to provide a robust tool for analyzing Ethereum smart contracts by symbolically executing the EVM bytecode.

-> [!CAUTION]
+> [!NOTE]
-> Currently, this project is a work in progress.
+> This project is currently under active development.
+Some features may be incomplete or subject to change.

 ## 1. Install

-### Prerequisites
+### 1.1 Prerequisites

+Before building and running rhoevm, ensure you have the following installed:

-Rust: Ensure you have Rust installed.
-You can download it from [rust-lang.org](https://www.rust-lang.org/).
+- Rust: Download and install from [rust-lang.org](https://www.rust-lang.org/).
-Cargo: Rust's package manager should be installed with Rust.
+- Cargo: Comes with Rust as its package manager.
+- Z3 Solver: Required for constraint solving.
+Download from the [Z3 GitHub repository](https://github.com/Z3Prover/z3).

-### Building from Source
+### 1.2 Building from Source

 Clone the repository and build the project using Cargo: